USDx stablecoin Tops 24-Hour Trading Volume of $5,513.00 (USDX)

-USDx stablecoin (CURRENCY:USDX) traded flat against the dollar during the one day period ending at 19:00 PM E.T. on January 31st.
-During the last seven days, USDx stablecoin has traded flat against the dollar.
-USDx stablecoin has a total market cap of $7.07 million and $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.
-One USDx stablecoin coin can now be bought for about $1.00 or 0.00008734 BTC on major exchanges.
+USDx stablecoin (CURRENCY:USDX) traded flat against the dollar during the 24 hour period ending at 17:00 PM E.T. on February 1st.
+USDx stablecoin has a total market cap of $7.07 million and approximately $5,513.00 worth of USDx stablecoin was traded on exchanges in the last 24 hours.
+In the last seven days, USDx stablecoin has traded flat against the dollar.
+One USDx stablecoin coin can currently be bought for approximately $1.00 or 0.00008734 BTC on popular cryptocurrency exchanges.

 - Dollars (USDX) traded flat against the dollar and now trades at $0.17 or 0.00000432 BTC.